mingumckevin/mingumckevin/README.md

 ### Profile
 ------------------------------------------
-I am a third-year student focusing on embedded systems with an interest in cybersecurity.
+I am a third-year student focusing on embedded systems.

 Mainly practising with C